-(justification continued) "...position from a Program Officer 3 to a Grants and Projects Analyst 2.
-This E-805 decision unit submitted has no salary adjustment since both clasifications are grade 35."
+(justification continued) "...reclassify this position from a Program Officer 3 to a Grants and Projects Analyst 2.
+This E-805 decision unit submitted has no salary adjustment since both classifications are a grade 35."

-If the receiving budget account of the transfer is in a different division, you should work with that division, and all associated costs must be identical to the information detailed in the base budget.

-with the approval of the director/administrator, so everyone is aware of the transfer.
+If the receiving budget account of the transfer is in a different division, you should work with that division, with the approval of your director/administrator, so everyone is aware of the transfer.
+Your assigned Budget Division analyst will need to coordinate the transfer.